rapPayne/hands_on_react/05_events_and_state/README.md

-## Checkpoint 2
+## Checkpoint 5

-How the project looks at the Creating a React component checkpoint
+How the project looks at the Events and State checkpoint which is the final product.